kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS-Disable-WideVine.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article details the process of disabling Widevine on iOS.
+This article details the process of disabling Widevine on iOS:

-`Core` - contains all source files, INCLUDING Widevine-related files.
+* `Core` - Contains all source files, **including** Widevine-related files.

-`Widevine` - contains the Widevine library and a preprocessor macro WIDEVINE_ENABLED=1.
+* `Widevine` - Contains the Widevine library and a preprocessor macro WIDEVINE_ENABLED=1.

-## How To Use
+## How to Use

 By default, the entire SDK is enabled.

 ### Entire SDK

-To use the entire SDK, a client app has to use, as before:
+To use the entire SDK, the client app must use the following:

 ```
 pod 'KalturaPlayerSDK'